tilde-lab/yascheduler/WINDOWS.md

 Add-Content $sshdConfigPath -Value "PasswordAuthentication no"
 ```

-Set default shell for SSH:
+Set the PowerShell as the default shell for SSH:

 ```powershell
 $registryPath = "HKLM:\SOFTWARE\OpenSSH"